Multiplicity and regularity of periodic solutions for a class of degenerate semilinear wave equations: Abstract

 \section{Abstract}

 We prove the existence of infinitely many classical periodic solutions for a class of degenerate semilinear wave equations:

 for all $s>1$.
 In particular we prove the existence of infinitely many classical solutions for the case $s=3$ posed by Br\'ezis in \cite{BrezisBAMS}.
-The proof relies on a new upper a priori estimate, for minimax values of, a perturbed from symmetry, strongly indefinite functional. \footnote{AMS classification: \it 35A15 35Jxx 35B45 35L05 35B10 42B35 34C25}
+The proof relies on a new upper a priori estimate, for minimax values of, a perturbed from symmetry, strongly indefinite functional depending on a small parameter. \footnote{AMS classification: \it 35A15 35Jxx 35B45 35L05 35B10 42B35 34C25}